How to Get to Tibet?

-- Comparing with air travel, and the cost of train travel is relatively lower and you can adapt to the altitude better.
+- Compared with air travel, the cost of train travel is relatively lower and you can adapt to the altitude better.

-If you choose to travel to Tibet from Katmandu, you can choose to take airplanes or an overland tour.
+If you choose to travel from Nepal to Tibet, you can choose to take an airplane or an overland tour.
 For entering Kathmandu, Nepal, you need to apply for your Nepal Visa on arrival.
-You can get your Nepalese visa on arrival when you reach Kathmandu's Tribhuvan Airport, road borders at Nepalganj, Birganj/Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi, and the China/Tibetan border - the Rasuwagadhi checkpoint.
+You can get your Nepalese visa on arrival when you reach Kathmandu's Tribhuvan Airport, road borders at Nepalganj, Birganj/Raxaul Bazaar, Sunauli, Kakarbhitta, Mahendranagar, Dhangadhi, and Rasuwagadhi/Gyirong checkpoint.

-Actually Nepal is the closest overland gateway to Tibet.
+Actually, Nepal is the closest overland gateway to Tibet.
 The linear distance between Kathmandu to Lhasa is barely 600 kilometers or 373 miles.
 The overland distance is 1,000 kilometers or 621 miles.
-If you choose this option, you need to plan at least 3 working days in Kathmandu to apply for your China Group Visa, which is the requirement document if you enter Tibet from Nepal.
+If you choose this option, you need to plan at least 3 working days in Kathmandu to apply for your China Group Visa, which is the required document if you enter Tibet from Nepal.
 Even if you have already obtained your Chinese Visa, it would be invalid if you go this route.
 In 2023, China Group Visa requires 4 participants together, so if there're less than 4, it's not feasible to go this route.

 Tribhuvan International Airport in Kathmandu is also an international airport.
-For tourists from the UK, German, France, Italy, Spain, South Africa, etc., we recommend you fly to Kathmandu to avoid detour unless you have a travel plan in China as well.
-Below are the flight schedules from Kathmandu to Lhasa has not yet resumed.
+For tourists from the UK, Germany, France, Italy, Spain, South Africa, etc., we recommend you fly to Kathmandu to avoid detours unless you have a travel plan in China as well.
+Right now, the direct flight from Kathmandu to Lhasa has not yet resumed.
 Instead, you have to transit in Chengdu, therefore you need to apply for a China visa first.